Graves of Valor

-Graves of Valor is an American death metal band formed in 2005, hailing from Florence, South Carolina, United States.
-They signed a deal with Relapse Records and have since released their only album, Salarian Gate, on May 26, 2009.
+Graves of Valor is an American death metal band from Florence, South Carolina, United States, formed in 2005.
+They signed to Relapse Records and released their only album, Salarian Gate, on May 26, 2009.

 History

-Graves of Valor was formed in December 2005 in Florence, South Carolina, with their original name being "From Graves of Valor."
-After a few line-up changes, ex-Through the Eyes of the Dead members Jeff Springs, Richard Turbeville, and Dayton Cantley joined up with bassist David Hasselbring and Damon Welch to solidify the band's most recent line-up.
+Formed in December 2005 in Florence, South Carolina, as "From Graves of Valor," the band solidified its lineup when ex-Through the Eyes of the Dead members Jeff Springs, Richard Turbeville, and Dayton Cantley joined bassist David Hasselbring and Damon Welch.

-The band recorded their debut album, Salarian Gate, in Tampa, Florida at Mana Recording Studios with engineer Brian Elliott.
-The band toured as part of the 2009 Relapse Contamination Tour alongside fellow label-mates Obscura and Abysmal Dawn in April and May leading up to the official Salarian Gate US release date.
-Graves of Valor also went on a three-week run supporting Salt the Wound in September 2009 in support of their latest release with Knights of the Abyss, and Within the Ruins.
+The band recorded their debut album, Salarian Gate, at Mana Recording Studios in Tampa, Florida, with engineer Brian Elliott.
+In April and May 2009, they joined the Relapse Contamination Tour with labelmates Obscura and Abysmal Dawn prior to the album's US release.
+Graves of Valor completed a three-week tour supporting Salt the Wound in September 2009 with Knights of the Abyss and Within the Ruins.

-After being unable to secure a full line-up and full-time drummer, Graves of Valor disbanded.
-The band has recently re-formed with Jeff Springs and Dayton Cantley under the new name Ditch Eel.
-Their musical style has changed from death metal to more Southern inspired metal.
+Graves of Valor disbanded after failing to secure a full line-up and a full-time drummer.
+The band recently reformed as Ditch Eel with Jeff Springs and Dayton Cantley, shifting from death metal to Southern-inspired metal.